The Best Little Girl in the World: Production

 Producer Aaron Spelling came to the idea of making a movie about the book.
 Jennifer Jason Leigh replaced Jodie Foster, who was at one point assigned to play the lead.
-Leigh weighed 98 pounds at the time, but dieted down to 86 pounds to play the role.

-Actors Jason Miller and Charles Durning were close friends; Durning's career making performance was in Miller's 1973 Pulitzer Prize winning play That Championship Season.
+Leigh lost weight to play the role, weighing 86 pounds at the start of shooting.
+Actors Jason Miller and Charles Durning were close friends; Durning's career-making performance was in Miller's 1973 Pulitzer Prize winning play That Championship Season.

 Reception

 The film's reception was generally positive; in particular, Leigh was praised for her portrayal of a teenager.
 The film gained attention again in 1983, when singer/drummer Karen Carpenter died of complications from anorexia nervosa.
-Although the film was later released on VHS, the movie is now quite rare.
+Although the film was later released on VHS, it is now quite rare.

-The movie, however, received criticism for its portrayal of treatment for anorexia victims, which was thought to be unrealistic.
+The film, however, received criticism for its portrayal of treatment for anorexia victims, which was thought to be unrealistic.
 Another criticism was that its plot differed too much from the novel.